 celebrated the 50th anniversary of Thor Heyerdahl’s Ra II expedition arriving in Barbados where William spoke at a public presentation in the Careenage, arranged by the Barbados Museum and Historical Society in conjunction with the Kon-Tiki Museum in Norway

 given BajanThings a little a make-over.
 Six years on we have taken the opportunity to refresh the look and feel of BajanThings.
 We hope you will like the updated look and feel of BajanThings.

 We wish to thank all those who have encouraged BajanThings to continue writing, those who gave us information, those who have shared old photographs with us, our guest contributors that have provided additional content, our growing list of subscribers and those who write to us when we miss a comma or make a spelling error.
 Thank you to all of you.
 Keep the suggestions coming in.

 In 2021 BajanThings looks forward to continuing to provide more posts that educate, enlighten and inform.

 We had a quick look at the all-time and 2020 stats.
 We divided the total page views by a count of the number of Primary Category Posts (All Time and for 2020) to provide a simple index of what you seem to enjoy and to compare that against the BajanThings vision.
-To give a more realistic picture we removed the stats for the Coming Soon post and our four test posts: Bajan Seasoning, Bajan Rum Punch, Bajan Hot Pepper Sauce and Bajan Fried Flying Fish.
+To give a more realistic picture we removed the stats for our four test posts: Bajan Seasoning, Bajan Rum Punch, Bajan Hot Pepper Sauce and Bajan Fried Flying Fish.